buildbot/buildbot/master/docs/relnotes/index.rst

 --------

 - :py:class:`~buildbot-worker.buildbot_worker.bot.Worker` now have
-  `connection_string` kw-argument which can be used to connect to an master over TLS.
+  `connection_string` kw-argument which can be used to connect to a master over TLS.
 - Adding 'expand_logs' option for LogPreview related settings.
 - Force schedulers buttons are now sorted by their name. (:issue:`4619`)